Science explains. Science is explanation. The scientific inquirer adopts a scientific heuristic. The scientist intends to explain.

 Paraphrasing in part:

-On the one hand, there is the movement of Functional Macroeconomic Dynamics from descriptive and statistical reporting to explanation, from proper domains of economic data to systems of laws that implicitly define the economic functionings they relate; and at the end of this movement there is the ideal goal: systems of explanatory conjugates, such as point-to-point and point-to-line functional correspendences, and ideal frequencies.
+On the one hand, there is the movement of Functional Macroeconomic Dynamics from descriptive and statistical reporting to explanation, from proper domains of economic data to systems of laws that implicitly define the economic functionings they relate; and at the end of this movement there is the ideal goal: systems of a) abstract relations of explanatory conjugates to one another, such as point-to-point and point-to-line functional correspendences, and b) ideal frequencies from which actual frequencies do not systematically diverge.

 Now the principal technique in effecting the transition from description to explanation is measurement.
 We move away from colours as seen, from sounds as heard, from heat and pressure as felt.
 In their place, we determine the numbers named measurements.
 In virtue of this substitution, we are able to turn from the relations of sensible terms, which are correlative to our senses, to the relations of numbers, which are correlative to one another.
 Such is the fundamental significance of measurement.
 [CWL 3, 165/188-89]